hassan-ak/learn-graphql/step05_gql_queries_nextjs_codegen/README.md

 # GraphQL queries in Next.js 13 with CodeGen

-This guide will walk you through the steps to use qraphql in Next.JS 13 using CodeGen
+This guide will walk you through the steps to use graphql in Next.JS 13 using CodeGen

 1. Create a next app.